 But you must keep going on stage.
 Eventually – even slowly – you’ll start getting it together.
 You’ll feel more comfortable and that will improve your delivery, which will make your material work better.

 Tape your shows and go over the audio and / or video.

-It might be painful (I pretty much hated watching mine) but you have to do it.
+It might be painful (I pretty much hated watching mine) but you must do it.
 Look for something – anything – that worked (got laughs).
 That’s a keeper – even if it’s only one joke or bit.
 As the late Richard Jeni told me for my book, Comedy FAQs And Answers, any laugh you get is a brick to build on.
 Find out what made it work.
 Was it just funny?
 Did you deliver it in a way that made it funny?
 Was it the wording?
 Did you have a certain expression?
 Whatever it might be, build on that.
 Keep it in your set and come up with another laugh.
 That’s your second brick and how you build an act.

 Write and rewrite.
 As a comedian, you’re an entertainer.
 How would you tell this to an audience in a way that would entertain them?
 This is how you develop your comedy voice.

 And finally, if comedy were easy everyone would do it.
 Because it can be fun, exciting, and creative and – let’s face it – you’re in the spotlight.
 You’re the center of attention when you’re on stage.
 Some people crave attention.
 But for a real artist – a real comedian – it’s much more than that.
 It’s also a chance to express yourself and tell audiences about life, thoughts, and opinions as you see it and experience it.